Thanks for dropping in!

 19) I think being a bit curvy is sexy.
 Six pack abs are almost offensive.
 Certainly unnatural.
 And, quite frankly, unnecessary and disturbing.

 20) I have lived in (in order): Alaska, Iowa, the Azores, New Hampshire, Texas, England, California, Iowa (again!) and Seattle.
+And, I’m looking to move again.

 21) I knew I loved the Ladyfriend the minute I saw her profile.
 Yeah, yeah, yeah…cheesy but true.
+And, yes, online dating success story.

 22) I used to make bologna & velveeta cheese omelets for my parents for breakfast…I was 7 or 8.
 But, embarrassingly, I would probably still like it now if one showed up in front of me.